Skip to Content

 For day hikes, I just keep a mylar emergency blanket in with my first aid kit.
 It’s another piece of gear that I’ve never used, but I imagine that if I had to sleep in the woods, I’d be fortunate to have it.

-Mylar blankets are also great as an additional layer when hiking in the cold, and to wrap up a human or dog who is hurt or in shock.
+Mylar blankets are also great as an additional layer when hiking in the cold and to wrap up a human or dog who is hurt or in shock to help retain body heat.
 I also keep a few in my car in case we have a winter emergency while road-tripping.

 Only you will know how much food you need for your day hike.
 If we’re going to be out for less than three hours, I pack a few of these granola bars and some dried fruit.